March 3, 2019

 3) If No Deal is rejected, MPs will vote on March 14 on whether to not to ask the EU to agree to an extension of the March 29 leaving date.

-So the Maybot’s statement on Tuesday February 26 was essentially a version of the Cooper-Letwin Amendment, which was therefore withdrawn.
+As was pointed out in Brexit Update 8, this is essentially a version of the Cooper-Letwin Amendment, which was therefore withdrawn.

 In a clear attempt to avoid yet another defeat, the government’s amendable motion on Wednesday, February 27 was phrased in the most neutral terms possible: